meilisearch/documentation/reference/api/settings.md

 ## Distinct attribute

-_Child route of the [settings route](/reference/api/settings.md)._

 [Distinct attribute](/learn/configuration/distinct.md) is a field whose value will always be **unique** in the returned documents.

 Distinct attribute can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.

-To learn more about distinct attributes, refer to our [dedicated guide](/learn/configuration/settings.md#distinct-attribute).
+To learn more about distinct attributes, refer to our [dedicated guide](/learn/configuration/distinct.md).

 ::: warning
 Updating the settings means overwriting the default settings of Meilisearch.
 You can reset to default values using the `DELETE` routes.